Learn about the different adaptation types considered when calculating and validating flood projections on Flood Factor.

 Retention ponds are areas designed with additional storage capacity to hold surface water runoff during rainfall events.
 In their most basic form, they have a large surface for inflow and a small area for outflow, which allows for an effective strategy to manage excess urban runoff.
 Retention ponds are also known as wet ponds, wet detention basins, or stormwater management ponds.
 Many areas have even more colloquial names for these structures like “catch-all” in parts of Tennessee.

 Retention pond “catch-all” in the Wildwood community - Blount County, Tennessee

-Seawalls are coastal defense structures that mitigates flooding by protecting for the action of the tides and waves.
-This engineered structure is built where the sea makes impact directly upon the land along the coast.
+Seawalls are coastal defense structures that mitigate flooding by protecting against the action of tides and waves.
+This engineered structure is built where the sea makes an impact directly upon the land along the coast.
 Seawalls protect areas inland of them from the action of tides, waves, or tsunamis.

 Galveston Seawall - Galveston, Texas